GDQuest/website/README.md

 1. Install [hugo extended](https://github.com/gohugoio/hugo/releases).
 On the GitHub releases page of hugo, look for an executable named `hugo_extended_...`.
 This version of Hugo includes tools to process pictures and SCSS code.
 1. Clone this repository.
-1. In your terminal, navigate to the repository's folder and run `hugo server --buildDrafts`.
+1. In your terminal, navigate to the repository's folder and run `npm install`.
+You need to have [node.js](https://nodejs.org/en/) installed for that.
+1. Once all node packages are installed, run `hugo server --buildDrafts`.

 This will build the website locally, including draft pages, watch for any file changes, and make it accessible via a URL like `localhost:1313`.